krenalis/krenalis/README.md

 1. Add a JavaScript source connection with host `localhost:9090`.
 2. Add an action with type "Collect events" (and/or an action "Import users", depending on what you want to test) and enable it.
+3. Copy the snippet in "Settings > Snippet" of the connection.
-3. Save the following HTML code into a file (let's suppose `javascript-sdk/mywebsite/index.html`) or paste the script from that code into another HTML page:
+4. Paste the snippet into your website between &lt;head&gt; and &lt;/head&gt;.
+You can also save the following HTML code into a file (let's suppose `javascript-sdk/mywebsite/index.html`):
    <details>
     <summary>Minimal HTML5 page</summary>